pudly/schmopera-hugo/content/articles/dont-miss-the-living-spectacle.md

 ---
-title: "Don't miss: The Living Spectacle"
+title: "Don&#039;t miss: The Living Spectacle"
 ---

 ## 1. Can you tell us about programming this concert?